Chemiculs/qengine/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-* Runtime stack polymorphism ( locals will be manipulated directly on the stack and appear differently each execution )
+* Runtime stack  ( locals will be manipulated directly on the stack through compiler-generated junk code, and will be encrypted with a dynamic key and algorithm decided at each execution )

-* Runtime heap polymorphism ( dynamic polymorphic allocations are supported, not a big deal as above )
+* Runtime heap polymorphism ( polymorphic heap allocations are supported )

 * Thorough control-flow obfuscation ( depending on the compiler used and amount of library types used, the IDA control-flow graph will be extremely difficult to read and in many cases fail pseudo-code generation )